kimiyoung/transformer-xl/README.md

 -- | -- | -- | -- | -- | --
 Previous Best | 1.06 | 1.13 | 23.7 | 20.5 | 55.5
 Transformer-XL | **0.99** | **1.08** | **21.8** | **18.3** | **54.5**

+## Acknowledgement

+A large portion of the `getdata.sh` script comes from the [awd-lstm](https://github.com/salesforce/awd-lstm-lm/) repo.
+Happy Language Modeling :)